This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The components of digestive bitters can typically be broken up into three categories: bitter, aromatic, and carminative.
 These qualities work together to prepare the body for receiving food.
 The aromatic components stimulate the olfactory senses that are already deeply intertwined with how we signal to the body that food is on the way.
 The carminative (warming & stimulating to the gut) quality helps awaken the stomach and get things moving so that food doesn’t fall into a cold system.
 The bitter taste triggers the production of bile and along with the other digestive functions, invites the body to literally ‘rest & digest.’
 While we can break these down into three categories for understanding function, in practice many herbs are both carminative and aromatic, or bitter and aromatic.

 Most bitter herbs, however, tend to be exceedingly cool in nature.
 The best bitters for digestion are balanced with warming herbs so the bitter herbs do not, over time, dampen necessary digestive heat.
-When we formulate our Digestive Bitters we balance the plants energetically so you are able to receive all the benefits of bitters along with warming and stimulating energy needed for digestion.
+In our Digestive Bitter recipe we balance the plants energetically so you are able to receive all the benefits of bitters along with warming and stimulating energy needed for digestion.

 While all bitter tasting plants have the capacity to stimulate bile production and indicate to the body that food is on the way, dandelion bitters are particularly powerful as a digestive aid and ally to the liver.
 Dandelion is an incredibly abundant, weedy plant that is edible from root to flower and an amazing source of minerals, nutrients, and bitter goodness.
 While the roots of this plant have an affinity for the liver and the leaves for the kidneys, the whole plant is overall supportive of our detoxification pathways.
 This means that it supports the organs responsible for eliminating waste from the body.